salewski/aws-as/README.md

 exporting some subset of the environment variables `AWS_PROFILE` (see above note about profiles), `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`.

+You do not want to have your `AWS_*` credential variables in your current shell environment, much less exported.
+Except when sometimes you do (for ad hoc scripting).

 Everybody has their own scripting to deal with different subsets of the problem, in different ways, with varying degrees of success.